Why Your Electricity Bill Is Increasing: Understanding PJM Capacity Prices

 - 1.Capacity charges are like a reservation fee that ensures enough power plants are available to meet peak electricity demand in the future.

-- 3.The average household has seen supply rate increases between 5% and 44% since June 2025, depending on their utility.
+- 4.The average household has seen supply rate increases between 5% and 44% since June 2025, with additional increases expected as 2027-2028 capacity costs ($333.44/MW-day) flow through to rates.

 While these price increases are concerning, you don't have to be a passive consumer.
 Here are three concrete steps you can take to stay ahead of these changes: